 The Law of Color

-When formulating hair color, colorists abide laws of theory and science called the “Laws of Color”.
-Humans don’t have natural green or purple hair but it hasn’t stopped vivid and pastel colors from being popular.
-Salon color has had to evolve to meet rising demand of extreme color requests.
-Creating vivid tones is a prime example of how we push boundaries of “color laws” as stylists.
+When formulating hair color, colorists follow color theory of science that we call “Laws of Color” for hair.
+Humans don’t have natural green or purple hair, but it hasn’t stopped vivid and pastel colors from being popular.
+Salon color has had to evolve to meet the rising demand of extreme hair color requests.
+Creating vivid tones that humans don’t naturally have is a perfect example how we must often push boundaries of “color laws” as stylists.

 Stylists are born people pleasers.
-That’s why we’re trained, even conditioned, early in our career to avoid sensitive subjects.
-Culture might be perceived as one of these topics.
-To me, explaining color differences and culture is good practice because it directly affects hair color.
-However, it can be an awkward conversation for some stylists.
+That’s why we’re trained, even conditioned, early in our career to avoid sensitive subjects like religion and politics.
+Culture may be perceived as a topic to avoid, but explaining color variables is part of our job.
+Including cultural background is good practice, as it directly affects color results.

 We Celebrate Hair, Color and Culture

 But when coloring hair, it’s important to know two people who have the same natural hair color may not have the same result because of cultural traits.